 I'm not saying small things don't matter, but if we're looking at the future of eSports, the bigger picture, we must start now.
 Projected growth of eSports are within the 1.1billion numbers, that's a whole lot of skrilla boys. eSports has fielded some of the most loyal fans ever, communities are dedicated to specifics and details oriented in the vertical of eSports.
 When they see something they don't like, they'll call your bluff or call you out in general.

 WESA wasn't transparent, to this day people assume it's just an ESL cover-up. *ahem*

 WESC (Worlds eSports Council) is a relatively unknown name to eSports.
 They're a group looking for more regulations and ethics in eSports.
 Like many, people want to see eSports grow responsibly including myself.
 That's why I created the eSports Initiative Program among the dozens of other workshops or committees out there filled with passionate fans and business owners.

 Why it'll only grow from here

 Tied to the first point, these names are synonymous to gold standard people operations, management, players, staff and environments in eSports.
-In a world where news is spoon fed to you on a hourly basis, we tend to forget things, but we never forgive.
-Allegations of collusion, conflicts of interest, shady businesses and downright bad ethics makes eSports a bad place to be at times.
+In a world where news is spoon fed to you on an hourly basis, we tend to forget things, but we never forgive.
+Allegations of collusion, conflicts of interest, shady businesses has made eSports a bad place to be at times like this ethically speaking.

 The more it grows internally, the more you'll see in action.
 More involvement from publishers who will have to start talking and start cooperating.
 No more watching the communities like Reddit, HLTV, or Twitch bring up valid discussions and problems just to be ignored, they're now accountable and that's a step in the right direction?